lpmi-13/merge-a-matic/README.md

 One of the difficult parts of collaboration is dealing with merge conflicts.
-This can happen, for example, when Person A alters a file (eg, `server.js`), and a second person also alters the same file.
+This can happen, for example, when Person A alters a file (eg, `server.js`) on Person A's computer, and Person B also alters the same file on Person B's computer.

 When one of them pushes back to the repository, Person B's push will be rejected, and when Person B pulls, they will see